sreesreejuks/cfn-learning/cfn-vpc-setup/README.md

-## "CloudFormation template to create a VPC with public and private subnets."
+## Project: CloudFormation template to create a VPC with public and private subnets.

 # cfn-learning